A Deep Dive into the Model

 How do the values of a Minimum Level of Well-Being and Fairness relate?
 The two act as the ends of a spectrum, between which parents will choose to have children, assuring the former and cooperating with other families and their community to assure the latter.

 Most people want their personal lives to continue and improve.
 The Fair Start model takes this universal value (comparable to the universal value of free speech or of bodily integrity) of improved continuity and applies it as the specific and fundamental value underlying parenting, the goal of which is transformed into having just enough children to continue parents’ lives (usually one or two), biologically or otherwise, but at levels of well-being above that of the parents’ own lives.
 Improved continuity (which is a qualitative and quantitative concept) replaces autonomy, which does not apply to the act of creating another person, and can in no way support a right to have children as fundamental human right that limits override by competing rights or democratic choice.
-Improved continuity, also conceivable as thriving, accounts for the way our interest in having kids diminishes with each child we have, and is an objective and shared value (as opposed to subjective and dubious values like wanting an infant to cuddle, a future laborer, a child of a specific gender, etc.), which is emblematic of the sort of values that would support human rights.
+Improved continuity, also conceivable as thriving, accounts for the way our interest in having kids diminishes with each child we have, and is an objective and shared value (as opposed to flimsy subjective and dubious values like wanting an infant to cuddle, a future laborer, a child of a specific gender, etc.), which is emblematic of the sort of values that would support human rights.
 It provides a center of gravity around which parents can cooperate, and it synergizes with the next four values.
 Improved Continuity also frees up the resources needed to start making values like well-being and fairness work because it recognizes that parents’ interest in having children diminishes with each child a parent has, and that as such there is an inherent or intrinsic limit to the number of children parents have an objective interest in having.